aidantorrence2/cursor-form-test/README.md

 ## Focus Reminder Cron (Render)
 The script at `focus-reminder/focus-reminder.sh` now fetches your highest priority Todoist task and sends it via Pushover.
 It requires `jq` to parse the Todoist API response.
 A `render.yaml` configuration is provided to run the script every two minutes using Render's Cron Job service.
 Create a new Cron Job on Render, point it at this repository, and add your `TODOIST_TOKEN`, `PUSHOVER_APP_TOKEN`, and `PUSHOVER_USER_KEY` secrets in the Environment tab.

+## Pushcut Reminder Cron (Render)
+The script at `pushcut-reminder/pushcut-reminder.sh` sends your highest priority Todoist task to Pushcut so your "Speak Top Task" Shortcut can read it aloud.
+Like the Pushover version, it requires `jq` and uses the same Todoist query.
+Configure a Render Cron Job with the provided `render.yaml` and add `TODOIST_TOKEN` and `PUSHCUT_URL` as environment variables.